 To think that all this story, it turned out, lay in the beating of some eggs this morning!
 I could have made and served omelets for a dozen people in the time it’s taken me to recount this.

 And as I say, I didn’t even set out to write about Beanblossom.
 The post I had planned was going to be about becoming lovable.

 But I should have known that such a vast and audacious topic cannot be written abstractly.
 Only specifically, as, in my view you must, if you want to write well, about love or anything else.

-The Native American writer N. Scott Momoday once said, “The events of one’s life take place, take place.”
+The Native American writer N. Scott Momaday once said, “The events of one’s life take place, take place.”
 It is this second emphatic place, which in my understanding is not just geographical, but personal, sensual, historical, and spiritual, not just accurate and contextual, but above all truthful, which gives writing about any topic vibrancy, authority, truth.

 This is why nothing is wasted on the writer who is willing to let the world in, be porous to it, in all its love, wonder, betrayal, beauty, loss.
 In every purr, every clang of the fork against the metal bowl.

-Then, everything becomes the specific material of the place Momoday describes.
+Then, everything becomes the specific material of the place Momaday describes.
 No waste, all utility.
 In rediscovering this mysterious process of what is called up from memories one didn’t even know one possessed, through writing, the writer discovers, sometimes gradually, the story that wanted to be told.